amindevelops/PHP_Intro/git.md

  git add *
  git commit -m "PHP notes and code demo"
 ```
+`add` means you have staged all the files for being committed.
 >
 >*** Please tell me who you are.
 >